 TuneSolo Apple Music Converter is a special tool with the ability to create a complete copy of your files at a very fast rate.
 It doesn’t matter what kind of file it is, as long as it’s located on iTunes.
-If you want to know more about this tool, you can check out its features below:
+With this tool, you can backup your iTunes library easily.

 Now that you’re aware of these things, it’s the perfect time to learn how to backup iTunes music to an external hard drive using this wondrous software: